Turks in Germany: German politics

 The Turks in Germany began to be active in politics by establishing associations and federations in the 1960s and 1970s – though these were mainly based on Turkish politics rather than German politics.
 The first significant step towards active German politics occurred in 1987 when Sevim Çelebi became the first person of Turkish origin to be elected as an MP in the West Berlin Parliament.

 With the reunification of East Germany and West Germany, unemployment in the country had increased and some political parties, particularly the Christian Democratic Union (CDU), used anti-immigration discourses as a political tool in their campaigns.
 To counter this, many people of Turkish origin became more politically active and began to work in local elections and in the young branches of the Social Democratic Party (SPD) and the Green Party.
 Several associations were founded by almost all German parties to organise meetings for Turkish voters.
 This played an important gateway for those who aspired to become politicians.

+In 2026 Baden-Württemberg, Green party Cem Özdemir became the first Minister-President of Turkish background.